threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc.md

 ### Exchange BTC into TFT

-Once you have BTC available in your wallet, you can use it to create a TFT buy order with it, which will be launched on the Stellar DEX.
+Once you have BTC available in your wallet, you can use it to create a TFT buying order, which will be launched on the Stellar DEX.

-These buy orders will be executed immediately after submission of the order, under the conditions that the price criterium is met.
+These buying orders will be executed immediately after submission, under the conditions that the price criteria is met.
 A trade order will lead to buying TFTs against the cheapest available price.

-Right now it doesn't make sense to decrease the price of the token, as this will lead to a non-fulfilled order and your wallet will 'spin' eternally.
+> Note: At that point, do not decrease the price of the token, as this will lead to a non-fulfilled order and your wallet will 'spin' eternally.

 Increasing the price can be done without risk, as the cheapest orders on the Stellar DEX are always the first ones to be used for.
-So it might be very well that the price you pay for a TFT might be less than indicated.
+It is very probable that the price you pay for a TFT is less than indicated.

 You can find the buy option in the TFT wallet, option `TRADE BTC TO TFT >`: